Little Bear Creek Stormwater Mgmt. Action Plan (SMAP)

 Draft Action Plan

-The Little Bear Creek Stormwater Management Action Plan (SMAP) will be provided here for input, feedback, and comments (anticipated in summer 2022).
+The draft Little Bear Creek Stormwater Management Action Plan (SMAP) with Appendix A is provided here at the links below for input, feedback, and comments.
+Instructions for comments are given below.

 Projects that Benefit Little Bear Creek

 Several Snohomish County projects that may benefit the Little Bear Creek water quality include: